open-sauced/docs/docs/maintainers/understanding-contrib-insights.md

   - "Organizing Data in Contributor Insights "
 ---

-Once you've created your list of contributors, it's time to understand the data provided.
+Once you've created your Contributor Insight Page, it's time to understand the data provided.
 Understanding this data is key to effectively managing your projects and contributors.

 ## Understanding Contributor Insights Data